 - Working with Apex code.
 Certain operations—like assigning territories to opportunities based on multiple filters—require customizing or writing Apex code, something not everyone is familiar or comfortable with.

-How to Enable Territory Management
+How to Enable Enterprise Territory Management

 Are you ready to start using Territory Management?
 The first step is to activate the feature.
 We recommend first activating this feature in a sandbox before deploying to production.